IBM/ibm-licensing-operator/README.md

 ### Using IBM License Service to retrieve license usage information

-See the License Service section in the [IBM Cloud Platform Common Services documentation](http://ibm.biz/cpcsdocs).
+For more information about how to use License Service to retrieve license usage data, se [IBM Cloud Platform Common Services documentation](https://www.ibm.com/support/knowledgecenter/SSHKN6/license-service/1.0.0/retrieving.html).

-### Uninstalling from any kubernetes cluster
+### Uninstalling License Service from a Kubernetes cluster

-These steps assume you have deployed IBM Licensing Service in ibm-common-services namespace
+**Note:** The following procedesure assumes that you have deployed IBM License Service in the `ibm-common-services` namespace

-<b>1.
-Delete IBMLicensing custom resource</b>
+1. **Delete the `IBMLicensing custom` resource**

-Delete instance after which operator should clean its resources.
+Delete the instance and the operator cleand its resources.
-Check what ibmlicensing instances you have:
+First, check what `ibmlicensing` instances you have by running the following command:

 ```bash
 licensingNamespace=ibm-common-services
 kubectl get ibmlicensing -n ${licensingNamespace} -o jsonpath="{range .items[*]}{.metadata.name}{'\n'}"
 ```

-Above command should return one instance.
-Delete it if exists:
+The command should return one instance.
+Delete this instance, if it exists with the following command:

 ```bash
 licensingNamespace=ibm-common-services